-- Help you explore possible fields of study.
+- Help students explore possible fields of study.

 - Answer questions about specific major requirements.

-- Review curriculum guides and coursework with you for possible majors and areas of interest.
+- Review curriculum guides and coursework with students.

-- Inform you of academic support opportunities if you are struggling in one or more courses.
+- Inform students of academic support opportunities when they struggle to perform in courses.

-- Suggest academic enrichment such as undergraduate research and internships.
+- Recommend academic enrichment opportunities such as undergraduate research and internships.

 - Freshman and Sophomore

 If you are a Junior, Senior, or Transfer student with more than 60 credits, a faculty advisor will be assigned to you through your major department.
 If you are having difficulty identifying, reaching, or communicating with your faculty advisor, click this link to contact the department chairperson of your major.